cliff-ah-leong/proworkflow-test/ReadMe.md

 ---
 # Additional Instructions
-- The graphql Query and Mutations are supplied in queries.gql file in this repo
 - Please commit regularly with commit messages so we can understand your progress as the app develops
 - You are welcome to make use of any component libraries such as Material UI
 - You are free to make any UX decisions which may aid in the usability of this time tracking application.
+- The graphql Query and Mutations are supplied in queries.gql file in this repo
 - Code structure, Component Libraries, UX and Design decisions are likely to be discussion points during the interview so prepare for discussions about these choices.
+- The system does not allow two timers to run concurrently, therefore the system will automatically stop any currently running timers when a new START_TIMERECORD mutation occurs.
+It may be benefitial for the application to prevent a user switching tasks while a timer is running.